Antifragile deals with the fragility of systems, explaining how some systems are destroyed by shocks while others grow stronger.

 Chapter 4: What Kills Me Makes Others Stronger

-The single perishes, the whole system becomes stronger.
+The single parishes while the whole system gets stronger.

-I also found interesting in this chapter when Nassim Taleb says that his definition of a loser is someone that when he makes a mistake feels embarrassed and instead of introspecting and becoming better with the new piece of information and tries to explain why instead of moving on.
+The definition of a loser is someone that is embarrassed by his mistakes and tries to explain them away instead of introspecting and becoming better with the new piece of information.

-My note: this is key indeed to becoming a better person, and what Nassim Taleb is talking about is is typical of a fixed mindset (read more on Mindset)
+this is key indeed to become a better person, and what Nassim Taleb is talking about is typical of a fixed mindset (read more on Mindset).

 Who made errors and learned from them is more reliable than those who never committed any error (read more on learning from mistakes in Sometimes You Win Sometimes You Lean).